madmonkeyaudio-js/Go_Nuts/README.md

         Controls:

-        Player 1: Up, Down, Left, Right Arrows for.
+        Player 1: Up, Down, Left, Right Arrows.

         Player 2: W, S, A, D.

         Known bugs:

-        1. At the end of each round, for each item type remaining on the map, only the one that appeared last will disappear.
+        1. At the end of each round/reset, for each item type remaining on the map, only the one that appeared last will disappear.
 The others become inaccessible.

         2. The reset button works as long as there hasn't already been a win condition.
 Otherwise the game runs through round 1 and then quits.